 Cashmere is incredibly soft, thin, and versatile.
-It is considered to be a luxury material, and taken care of can be a heritage piece you pass down from generation to generation.
-Cashmere pieces that are transcendental can be worn season after season, year after year, and continue to be a style staple that elevates your wardrobe for the rest of your life.
+When taken care of, it is a heritage piece meant to be passed down from one generation to the next.
+Cashmere pieces are transcendental and can be worn season after season and year after year.
+They are basic but not plain and can be dressed up or dressed down.
+These are style staples that will elevate your wardrobe for the rest of your life.

 What Is Cashmere?

-Cashmere is actually a type of wool – except, unlike traditional wool, cashmere is the fine, soft fiber combed from the undercoats of a certain kind of goats, Kashmir goats.
+Unlike traditional wool, cashmere is made from the fine, soft fiber combed from the undercoats of Kashmir goats.
 Cashmere gets its name from an old spelling of Kashmir, the region where its production and trade originated.
-These goats are found across the Himalayas where temperatures can drop to -30°C and their freezing cold habitat means that they grow an incredibly thick, warm coat.
-Cashmere goats have two layers of hair – a super-soft cashmere undercoat, and it’s protected by the goat’s outer layer, AKA the wool, as the topcoat.
+These goats are found across the Himalayas where temperatures can drop to -30°C. Under this cold habitat, goats grow incredibly thick, warm coats.
+Cashmere goats have two layers of hair: a super-soft cashmere undercoat and an outer layer, the wool, that serves as the topcoat.

 5 Cashmere Goats = 1 Sweater

-The process of combing and collecting the under layer is pretty labor-intensive, as the undercoat has to be separated from the outer layer by hand.
-Thankfully, we’ve got some excellent shepherds who are up to the task.
-Each goat typically produces just 150 g of fibers, and it takes approximately 4-5 adult-sized goats to make one 100% cashmere sweater.
-Part of what makes cashmere so exclusive is how elusive acquiring the fiber can be... it is only harvested from goats once a year!
+The process of combing and collecting the under layer is pretty labor-intensive as the undercoat has to be separated from the outer layer by hand.
+Thankfully, we have excellent shepherds who are up to the task.
+Each goat typically produces just 150 g of fibers and it takes approximately 4-5 adult-sized goats to make one 100% cashmere sweater.
+Part of what makes cashmere so exclusive is its scarcity and time-consuming process... cashmere is only collected from goats once a year!

-Kashmir goats are originally found across the Himalayas where temperatures can drop to -30°C and these harsh climates has allowed the goats to grow the longest and finest fibers that shepherds then collect every spring when these warmer coats begin to shed.
-Therefore, the best cashmere goats typically live in places like Mongolia, Inner Mongolia, Nepal, Ladakh, Baltistan, etc, places that are known for their cold and harsh climates.
+Kashmir goats are originally found across the Himalayas where the cold and harsh climate has allowed them to grow the longest and finest fibers.
+Shepherds collect cashmere every spring when the goats begin to shed their warmer coats.
+The best cashmere goats typically live in harsh climates such as Mongolia, Inner Mongolia, Nepal, Ladakh, and Baltistan.

 Is All Cashmere The Same?

-There are different grades of cashmere that directly reflect upon its quality.
-These grades can be broken down into three: A, B and C.
+There are different grades of cashmere that are separated based on quality.
+These grades can be broken into three categories: A, B, and C.

 “The thinner the cashmere, the finer the construction and the higher quality the final product.”

 Grade A cashmere is the highest quality of cashmere.
-It is what luxury brands and we here at State Cashmere use for our products.
-Grade A cashmere is as low as 14 microns width, which is about 6 times finer than human hair.
+It is used by luxury brands and is what we here at State Cashmere use for all of our products.
+Grade A cashmere has a width as low as 14 microns, which is about 6 times finer than a human hair.

 Slightly less soft than Grade A, Grade B cashmere is intermediate.
-It is around 18-19 microns width.
+It has a width of about 18-19 microns.

-Grade C is the lowest quality which is twice as thick as grade A. It is around 30 microns width.
+Grade C is the lowest quality of cashmere.
+It is twice as thick as Grade A and has a width of about 30 microns.

 What Makes Cashmere So Great?